Layering is a way to multiply plants quite easily, where a plant branch is buried to produce a new specimen.

 This lets the plant produce new roots without yet cutting stems off, which increases the survival rate of your new plant.

-Also very affordable, any gardener truly swells with pride when finally cutting the stem, quite like a mid-wife with the umbilical cord between mother and child.
+Also very affordable, the true gardener truly swells with pride when finally cutting the stem, a bit like a mid-wife clamping the umbilical cord between mother and child.

-Marcotting or layering is a technique that is often applied to plants that are more difficult to prepare cuttings from.
+Marcotting – another word for layering – is a technique that is often applied to plants that are more difficult to prepare cuttings from.

 A few rules on layering